This is the complete onboarding task flow for migrating folders and documents from OneDrive for Business to Dropbox.

 - BitTitan has no limitations to the number of folders per migration.
 Any folder limits will be set by Microsoft.

-- For small migration projects that have less than 50 users, we recommend a Big Bang Migration strategy.
+- For small migration projects that are less than 50 users, we recommend a Full Migration strategy.
 This is a single, full-pass migration.

-- For large migration projects that have more than 50 users, we recommend a Pre-Stage Migration strategy.
+- For large migration projects that are more than 50 users, we recommend Pre-Stage Migration strategy.
 This is a multiple-pass migration.

-To prevent users from inadvertently logging in and using their OneDrive for Business accounts, decommisson the OneDrive for Business user accounts, or change their passwords.
+To prevent users from inadvertently logging in and using their OneDrive for Business accounts, decommission the OneDrive for Business user accounts, or change their passwords.